The world cares very little about what a man knows; it is what a man or woman is able to do that count. Virgil

-Dead is dead, and there is nothing to be done except realize that.
-I don’t think grandma would have wanted that day to be spoiled by something she had no control over.
-I think if it were not her, she would have protected the child, and her friends by using the means of privacy, and not alert the entire class.
+Dead is dead, and there is nothing to be done except realizing that.
+I don’t think Grandma would have wanted that day to be spoiled by something she had no control over.
+I think if it were up to her, she would have protected that child and her friends by using the means of privacy, and not alert the entire class.
 (Experience)

 FYI: One’s life has value, so long as it attributes value to the life of others, by means of love, friendship, indignation, and compassion.
 Simone de Beauvoir

 I didn’t see anything wrong in using a little compassion sprinkled with sympathy in that situation.
 But that’s just me, I’ m sure you have your own opinion.

 My mission in life is not merely to survive, but to thrive; and to do so with some passion, some compassion, some humor, and some style.
 Maya Angelou

 Lord, grant us the compassion needed when we react to the pain of others, and not make thoughtless decisions concerning the well-being of others, especially our young.
 In Jesus name, we pray.
 Amen

 FYI: To order by phone call: 866-909-2665 This book can be also be ordered from any of your favorite bookstores, Barnes&Nobel, Kindle, etc.